 I have a heavy duty Speed Queen with agitator top load machine.
 Because farm clothes & kids!

 So, I have NOT tested this in a front loader or high efficiency machine.
+But it is low sudsing so I don’t imagine it being a problem.

 You can omit the essential oils if you prefer.
 However, I think that certain oils contain a nice cleaning boost.
 And some like lemon essential oil, help brighten laundry.